ZichengLiu-seu/basic-MyGO/README.md

 </div>

 ### Author
-Liu Zicheng: liuzicheng@seu.edu.cn, Ding Ding@SEU, Li Zhuying@SEU, Shi Chuhan@SEU
+Liu Zicheng: liuzicheng /at seu.edu.cn, Ding Ding@SEU, Li Zhuying@SEU, Shi Chuhan@SEU

  *Feel free to issue or contact us if you have any suggestions about this work!*